Make my service decisions

 Service numbers, available as toll and toll-free service numbers, which have higher concurrent call capacity than subscriber numbers and can be assigned to services such as Audio Conferencing, Auto Attendants, or Call Queues.

-For more information about these types of telephone numbers, see Different kinds of phone numbers used for Calling Plans.
+For more information about the types of telephone numbers, see Different kinds of phone numbers used for Calling Plans.

-The total count of telephone numbers that you can obtain depend on the telephone number types and the number of licenses you have bought and assigned to your users.
+The total count of telephone numbers that you can obtain depend on the type of telephone number and the number of licenses you’ve bought and assigned to your users.

 For more information about the total count of telephone numbers that you can obtain, see How many phone numbers can you get?